msu-cmse-courses/cmse495-SS24/0130-ASSIGNMENT_Proposal_Template.md

     Grading Rubric
     -5 Leaving in instructions in report.
     -5 Sloppy formatting

+# Submitting Assignment

+To submit your proposal add a copy to the git repository.
+Your instructors will download the updated repository after the due date.

+Once your instructor's have graded your reports, teams will be asked to respond to the feedback and then email the final reports to their sponsors (while cc'ing the instructors).

 Written by Dr. Dirk Colbry, Michigan State University
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.